Nintendo Network: Nintendo TVii

-Nintendo TVii (pronounced as "TV") was a free television based service which allowed users on a unified system to watch films or programs from content providers, formerly such as Hulu Plus, Netflix, Amazon Video, and their cable network.
-Users were then able to select the source of the program they wish to watch and watch it on their television or on the Wii U GamePad.
-Users could also use the GamePad screen to get information on the show they are watching.
-Such information was received from Wikipedia, IMDb, Rotten Tomatoes, as well as individual source services.
-The information provided on the GamePad for each show included reviews, screenshots, realtime player positions in sports broadcasts, cast lists, trailers, and general information about the show.
+Nintendo TVii (pronounced as "TV") was a free television-based service which allowed users on a unified system to watch films or programs from content providers such as Hulu Plus, Netflix, Amazon Video, and their cable network.
+Users were then able to select the source of the program they wanted to watch and watch it on their television or on the Wii U GamePad.
+Users could also use the GamePad screen to display information on the show they were watching with information from websites such as Wikipedia, IMDb, Rotten Tomatoes, as well as individual source services.
+The information provided on the GamePad for each show included reviews, screenshots, real-time player positions in sports broadcasts, cast lists, trailers, and general information about the show.

-Despite initially launching in late 2012 in select countries, development was plagued by various technical issues and delays, and the service to launch in Europe, subsequently canceling plans to launch it in Oceania, and was later discontinued in North America and Europe by August 2015.
-The Nintendo TVii icon and UI access had since been subsequently removed from the Wii U HOME Menu as of the 5.4.0E update on PAL consoles, and as of the 5.5.0U update on North American consoles.
-8 November, 2017, Japanese TVii service was discontinued, but remains on the home screen of Japanese systems.
+Despite initially launching in late 2012 in select countries, development was plagued by various technical issues and delays, and the service was to launch in Europe, subsequently canceling plans to launch it in Oceania, and was later discontinued in North America and Europe by August 2015.
+The Nintendo TVii icon and UI access was removed from the Wii U HOME Menu with the 5.4.0E update on PAL consoles, and as of the 5.5.0U update on North American consoles.
+On 8 November 2017, the Japanese TVii service was discontinued, but remains on the home screen of Japanese systems.

 Social network integration

 Since the service was connected to the Nintendo Network ID, each user had their own personal information stored on Nintendo TVii, such as their preferences, Mii and social network accounts.
-Users can then interact with the information as well as share and comment on the information on social networks such as Miiverse, Facebook, and Twitter in order to share reactions to live moments on TV through the GamePad while they watch their show on the TV screen.
-Users are also able to control their DVR through the Wii U and the GamePad.
+Users could then interact with the information as well as share and comment on the information on social networks such as Miiverse, Facebook, and Twitter to share reactions to live moments on television through the GamePad while they watch their show on the television screen.
+Users were also able to control their DVR through the Wii U and the GamePad.
 Nintendo TVii was made by Nintendo in partnership with i.TV.